 Test Steps: Similar to above but omit the phone field.

-Add user fails by OAGi admin developer due to omitting email
+Add user fails by OAGi admin developer due to omitting email (Pass with an error message; '' is not valid Email.
+The application has to be able to distinguish between an empty email value and an invalid email format.)

 Requirement document reference: Section 5.1.1